front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 - `FRONT_COMMERCE_EXPRESS_LOG_ACCESS_ENABLED`: in some contexts, the proxy already has access logs and it is not useful to have a duplication.
 Logs grow unnecessarily and it adds an overhead.
 You can set `FRONT_COMMERCE_EXPRESS_LOG_ACCESS_ENABLED=false` to disable Front-Commerce access logs (in logs/access.log).
 - `FRONT_COMMERCE_EXPERIMENTAL_NEW_RELIC_INSTRUMENT_GRAPHQL_SERVER`: set it to `true` to turn on an experimental logging of GraphQL resolvers metrics in New Relic.
 It uses the [New Relic Apollo Server plugin](https://www.npmjs.com/package/@newrelic/apollo-server-plugin)
+- `FRONT_COMMERCE_GRAPHQL_PERSISTED_QUERIES_DISABLE`: in some contexts [GraphQL persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/) can be a blocker for a task.
+For instance, when recording a stress test scenario you might want fully reproducible HTTP traffic: persisted queries may lead to unreproducible recordings.
+In this case, you can set `FRONT_COMMERCE_GRAPHQL_PERSISTED_QUERIES_DISABLE=true` to disable the GraphQL server persisted queries feature (upon restart).
+Don't forget to turn it on again afterwards: **it is recommended for production use cases!**

 ### Sitemap